 I can’t tell you how many times I’ve whipped a book out of my pocket.
 In the car, sitting in waiting rooms.
 Once at the DMV, yikes.
 It’s much better than handing them Candy Crush or those awful YouTube unboxing videos!

 This app is SO worth it.
-Sign up for the free 30 day trial on the site, then install it on all your devices.
+Sign up for free on the site, then install it on all your devices.

 3) The Language Arts App Homeschoolers LOVE